-The Mason Parent and Family Council was established in 2013 by New Student and Family Programs (NSFP) to provide opportunities for parents and families to become actively engaged, informed members of the George Mason community by serving as ambassadors for the university and prospective and current families.
+The Mason Parent and Family Council was established in 2013 by New Student and Family Programs (NSFP) to provide opportunities for parents, families, and supporters to become actively engaged, informed members of the George Mason community by serving as ambassadors for the university and prospective and current families.
 The Council serves to enhance communication between the University and families of undergraduate students, heighten awareness of the need for familial input and involvement at Mason, and create an environment for families to become actively engaged in the University community.

-The Mason Parent and Family Council meets two times a year to discuss issues, learn more about Mason, plan programs and events to involve parents and families in the life of the University, and contribute knowledge of the student experience to help inform practices at Mason.
+The Parent and Family Council meets two times a year to discuss issues, learn more about Mason, plan programs and events to involve parents and families in the life of the University, and contribute knowledge of the student experience to help inform practices at Mason.
 The Council consists of 20 parents and family members of current undergraduate students that represent a diverse spectrum of degree programs and years.
 Membership is comprised of a Chair who serves in a leadership capacity to the Council.
-The Mason Parent and Family Council is appointed by the Associate Director of Family Programs.
+The Parent and Family Council is appointed by the Associate Director of Family Programs.
 All members must serve a minimum of one year.

 - Attend fall and spring Council meetings which will be held either on campus or via web technology

 - Participate in a minimum of two volunteer opportunities throughout the year

 - Advise NSFP of important issues facing families at Mason

 - Provide input and ideas at meeting on a regular basis

 - Contribute knowledge of your student’s experience to help inform practices

 - Represent the interest of all Mason families

 - Support the University by making an annual gift to George Mason University at a level commensurate with one’s ability to give